DEFRA/software-development-standards/guides/kubernetes.md

 # Kubernetes guidance

+This guidance is aimed at those deploying to and supporting Kubernetes clusters and includes helpful how to guides for common Kubernetes tasks and lessons learned.

 ## Configure NGINX Ingress Controller
 An [Ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) is an application that runs in a Kubernetes cluster and configures an HTTP load balancer according to Ingress resources.